 Chapter directors, in consultation with CASSE staff, determine the activities undertaken by the chapter.
 Chapters can work on projects such as gaining support for the CASSE position on economic growth, developing outreach materials, and arranging speaking engagements.

 If you want to get involved with a chapter, please use the contact information provided in the directory below.
 If you are interested in starting a new chapter, please download the chapter guidelines and contact us.
+Also see our Staff page, if you do not see a chapter director in your area.

 Location: Albany, New York, USA